Influence Maximization in Social Networks: A Survey of Behaviour-Aware Methods: Behaviour-Aware Methods

-In these methods selection of each user \(v_i\) as a seed is accompanied with a cost, i.e., \(BV_i[C]\in [0,1]\) indicates the cost of selecting \(v_i\) as a seed.
-There is also a total budget, \(B\); the sum of the costs of the seeds must not exceed this budget.
-This implies that, in these methods, the query should be driven by a budget to identify a seed instead of specifying a given number of seeds as it was the case in previous methods.
-In most of Budgeted-IM related research, it is assumed that nodes with more friends or followers cost more to be persuaded and take part in the spreading process.
-This means that the cost of using a node as a seed is defined as a function of its degree.
+In these methods, selection of each user as a seed is accompanied with a cost; the behaviour of each user, corresponding to $BV$, is modelled as a value indicating the cost that the user may ask in order to agree to take part in the spreading process as a seed.
+In this case, the constraint in the query, corresponding to $B$, is the total budget; the sum of the costs of the seeds must not exceed this budget.
+This implies that, in these methods, instead of specifying a fixed number of seeds, as it was the case with the methods discussed earlier, the query is driven by a budget to identify a seed set.

-Budgeted-IM was first introduced by Nguyen and Zheng in \cite{m51}.
-They modelled the IM problem as shown in Eq.~(\ref{Eq.m51}), where \(C(S)\) is the sum of the cost of all the seeds, \(C(S)=\sum_{v_i\in S} BV_i[C]\).

-They proposed a greedy method based on spreading simulation under the IC diffusion model \cite{tarikh3} to find seeds in several iterations.
-In each iteration, the node with the greatest marginal influence per cost is added to the seed set.
-The iterations continue until no budget remains or no more nodes can be added to the seed set as their cost exceeds the available budget.
-They also proposed an improved greedy algorithm to solve the problem, in which they used Maximum Influence Paths (MIPs) to construct a directed acyclic graph and determine the spreading ability of the nodes using a belief propagation algorithm \cite{beliefP}.
-The impact of considering the cost of nodes and a budget constraint in the spreading process is evaluated in \cite{m59}.
-The authors assessed four well-known centrality measures to select top nodes as seeds and showed these measures cannot identify a highly influential seed set in Budgeted-IM.
+Influence maximization using a budget constraint, also known as budgeted-IM, was first introduced in~\cite{m51}.
+The authors defined the problem under the independent cascade model; this model was applied to propose a greedy method to find seeds in several iterations.
+In each iteration, the node with the greatest influence to cost ratio is added to the seed set.
+They also applied the maximum influence arborescence method~\cite{MIA1} to propose a time-efficient greedy algorithm to solve the problem.
+In~\cite{m59}, the authors evaluate the impact of considering the cost of nodes and the budget constraint under the independent cascade model.
+They assess four well-known centrality measures to select top nodes as seeds and show that these measures cannot effectively identify a highly influential seed set in cost-aware IM.